Use this call to retrieve a list of things of a given type, optionally using search constraints.

 All field types

-or not contains
+contains or not contains

 Use to test whether a list field contains an entry or not